Blassreiter0/EMT_score_python_implementation/README.md

 ## Usage

+go inside the repository using the command: cd .\EMT_score_python_implementation\

-Run the main.py file from any IDE.
-Then enter the GSEID.
+Open the main.py file from any IDE.
+Run it and Then enter any GSEID(for Eg. GSE21422).